 Our share capital may be decreased only with the approval of two thirds of the shareholders voting or represented at an extraordinary general meeting.
 The share capital may be reduced either by decreasing the nominal value of the shares or by reducing the number of outstanding shares.
 The conditions under which the registered capital may be reduced will vary depending upon whether or not the reduction is attributable to losses incurred by the Company.
-The number of our shares.
+The number of outstanding shares may be reduced either by an exchange of shares or by the repurchase and cancellation by us of our shares.
 Under French law, all the shareholders in each class of shares must be treated equally unless the inequality in treatment is accepted by the affected shareholder.
 If the reduction is not attributable to losses incurred by us, each shareholder will be offered an opportunity to participate in such capital reduction and may decide whether or not to participate therein.